Thomas Sydenham: Published works

-His first book, Methodus curandi febres (The Method of Curing Fevers), was published in 1666; a second edition, with an additional chapter on the plague, in 1668; and a third edition, further enlarged and bearing the better-known title of Observationes mediciae (Observations of Medicine), in 1676.
+His first book, Methodus curandi febres (The Method of Curing Fevers), was published in 1666; a second edition, with an additional chapter on the plague, in 1668; and a third edition, further enlarged and bearing the better-known title of Observationes medicae (Observations of Medicine), in 1676.
 His next publication was in 1680 in the form of two Epistolae responsoriae (Letters & Replies), the one, "On Epidemics", addressed to Robert Brady, Regius Professor of Physic at Cambridge, and the other, "On the Lues venerea", (On Venereal Diseases) to Henry Paman, public orator at Cambridge and Gresham Professor of Physic in London.

 In 1682 he published another Dissertatio epistolaris (Dissertation on the Letters), on the treatment of confluent smallpox and on hysteria, addressed to Dr William Cole of Worcester.
 The Tractatus de podagra et hydrope (The Management of Arthritis and Dropsy) came out in 1683, and the Schedula monitoria de novae febris ingressu (The Schedule of Symptoms of the Newly Arrived Fever) in 1686.
 His last completed work, Processus integri (The Process of Healing), is an outline sketch of pathology and practice; twenty copies of it were printed in 1692, and, being a compendium, it has been republished more often both in England and in other countries than any other of his writings separately.
 A fragment on pulmonary consumption was found among his papers.
 His collected writings occupy about 600 pages 8vo, in the Latin, translated into that language by various scholars.